ihoponyou/udp-chat/README.md

 - Java 21

 # Usage
 If using an IDE, good luck.
-Otherwise, here is a guide for using Java's command-line interface.
+Otherwise, here is a guide for using the provided scripts.

 ### If using Windows, replace `.sh` with `.bat` in the following commands.